SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 The reason we need the TFRecord files is to convert from anything that will generate data (say, Pascal VOOC format) to TFRecord so we could use them with the Object Detection API.

 ### Step 5: Setup a configuration file
-To train our model, we need to setup a config file (along with TFRecord, pre-trained model).
+To train our model, we need to set up a config file (along with TFRecord, pre-trained model).
 Please find all the relevant files, installation information, pre-trained models and more on [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).

 Steps:
 - Go to tensorflow/models/object_detection/samples/configs on GitHub